Mount Albert Grammar School: Sports

+Culture and Arts

+Mount Albert Grammar School is involved in many cultural activities, with their curriculum including music, dance, drama, and visual arts courses.
+In recent years, their boys' and girls' choirs have had success in regional and national choral competitions, receiving awards at the Big Sing Auckland Regional Festival in 2025.
+In 2026, their boys' Centennial Choir was announced as a finalist for the national Big Sing, held in Christchurch.

+MAGS has its own school hymn, 'Dusk on the Walls', which is sung at all formal school assemblies, normally accompanied by live piano.
+It was written by MAGS student Jack A. W. Bennett in 1928.
+The lyrics to the hymn were analysed in a report written by Brian Murphy, the School Archivist.

+Also within the cultural pillar is the school's Māori unit, Te Puna o Owairaka, made up of students from all year levels.
+The unit focuses on strengthening traditions among Māori students through the teaching of te reo Māori, kapa haka, and waiata.

 Mt Albert Aquatic Centre

 The Mt Albert Aquatic Centre was developed as a joint project between Mount Albert Grammar School and the Auckland City Council.
 It was officially opened by the Prime Minister of New Zealand in 1998.
 The facility contains a 25-metre competition pool with depths measuring from 1.2 metres to 3 metres, and a leisure pool that features wave motion and a water slide.
 The complex consists of other features visited by the public often.
 However, in 2016 the pool was noted to be unsafe due to its vulnerability to earthquakes.
 The pool is set to be either fixed or demolished in the next ten years.

 Mount Albert Grammar School Farm

 This is a photo of the Mount Albert Grammar School Farm as seen from the upper floor of MH Block, formerly known as D Block.

 Since 1933, Mount Albert Grammar School has a 10.8 ha farm adjacent to its school site in the middle of Auckland city.
 It is a fully working model farm, home to sheep, pigs, rabbits, cattle and poultry, cared for by a farm manager who lives on site.
 The land was owned by the ASB Bank, which leased the farm for 1 dollar every year until 2022, when ASB gifted the farm to the school.